 English Language and Literature

-The English Language and Literature collection supports the instructional and research needs of the Dartmouth College undergraduates, graduate students, and faculty.
-Emphasis in the collection is on language and literature covering the period from 1500 to the present.
+The English Language and Literature collection supports the instructional and research needs of Dartmouth College undergraduates, graduate students, and faculty.
+Emphasis in the collection is on the English language and world literatures in English from the early Medieval period to the present.

-Works of interest to the English Department are found in the following Library of Congress classifications:
+Works of interest to the scholarship and teaching of English language and literature are found in the following Library of Congress classifications:

 PE - English Language